by Tim Harding

 (An edited version of this essay was published in The Skeptic magazine,

 September 2015, Vol 36 No 3 p.36, titled ‘Who needs to Know?’
 It has since been republished in the Australian Doctor magazine 30 October 2015.
-The essay is based on a talk presented to the Victorian Skeptics May 2015 ).
+The essay is based on a talk presented to the Victorian Skeptics in May 2015 ).

 Anti-vaccination campaigner, Meryl Dorey is on record as saying that we should ‘do our own research’ instead of accepting what the doctors and other qualified experts tell us.
 Seasoned skeptics will be aware that ‘Do your own research!’ is a common retort by cranks and conspiracy theorists to those who dare to doubt their claims.
 It is a convenient escape hatch they use when trying to win a debate without the bothersome burden of providing their own evidence.

 Of course, what they mean by this exhortation is not to do any actual scientific or medical research.
 It takes a bit of tertiary education in the relevant field to be able to do that.
-For them, ‘research’ means nothing more than googling for an hour or so on the Internet.
+For them, ‘research’ means nothing more than googling for less than an hour on the Internet.
 They naively equate such googling with the years of study and experience it takes to become a qualified expert.
 Their message is that anybody with internet access can become an instant but unqualified expert on anything.
 Or worse still, that expertise doesn’t even count – all opinions are equal.

 The reality is that googling is a notoriously unreliable source of information – there are sound reasons why Wikipedia is not allowed to be cited as a source in university assignments.
 The problem is that without expertise in the field in question, few googlers are capable of knowing which sources are reliable and which aren’t.
 Anything found on the internet becomes ‘knowledge’.
 Mere opinions become ‘facts’.